Letsmoe/js-interpolate/README.md

 console.log(linearInterpolation(data, 5)) // 6
 ```

 Bilinear interpolation enables data interpolation of a two-dimensional array of data points where the `x` and `y` dimensions are the axis of the provided grid and `z` are the provided data points.
-If the requested `x` or `y` is out of bounds, it will throw an error.
+If the requested `x` or `y` is out of bounds, it will provide an estimate given the nearest data points.

 ```javascript
 import { createBilinearInterpolationFunction } from 'js-interpolate';